RayMathew/crisis-core-materia-fusion-api/README.md

     - rate limiting
     - api timeout protection

-4. The inputs for `/fusion` endpoint have validations for mandatory keys, data types, and materia names.
+4. The inputs for the `/fusion` endpoint have validations for mandatory keys, data types, and materia names.
 5. A `.golangci.yaml` file is available for lint checks in local.
 Install [golanci-lint](https://golangci-lint.run/) first.
 6. A Dockerfile is available for building the API and running as a container.
 It is currently being used only for deploying on Cloud Run.
 To use locally, see the comments in `<rootfolder>/Makefile`.
 7. The code constitutes over **1300 rules** to determine fusion ouputs.